Street trading licences

 Application for a street trading licence under Local Government (Miscellaneous Provisions) Act 1982

 This page is not and cannot be a complete statement of the law and you are advised to seek advice either from us or independent legal advice if you are in any doubt as to the requirements for a street trading consent.

-The Local Government (Miscellaneous Provisions) Act 1982 - part III allows Councils to adopt a policy whereby designated streets or villages require consent for people to trade on them.
+The Local Government (Miscellaneous Provisions) Act 1982 - part 3 allows Councils to adopt a policy whereby designated streets or villages require consent for people to trade on them.
 The Consent Street trading provisions were adopted to control street trading within the South Cambridgeshire District.

-Any person wishing to sell or offer for sale any article in a consent street, including the following examples:-
+Any person wishing to sell or offer for sale any article in a consent street, including the following examples:

 If the list above does not cover the type of items you wish to sell, it does not mean you are exempt from the requirement to have a consent.
 You must check with the Licensing Officer in all cases.

 If you are thinking about trading in the South Cambridgeshire area, do not presume that you will be granted a licence.
 Speak with a Licensing Officer prior to application or purchasing a van, as there is no guarantee you will be licensed within this District.

 Application forms are issued for street trading and the following details must be provided: